Profero-UK/profero-devtests/js/mid/test2/README.md

 ### Test Overview ###

-Use the twitter API [http://dev.twitter.com/](http://dev.twitter.com/) build a grid of tweets as per the provided "wireframe.png":
+Use the provided JSON file (mock.json) to build a grid of tweets as per the provided "wireframe.png":

 ![Twitter Grid](wireframe.png "Twitter Grid Layout")